backblaze-b2-samples/cloudflare-b2-proxy/README.md

 ## Webhook Notification

-The worker POSTs a JSON payload to the configured webhook for each request that it processes.
+If you set `WEBHOOK_URL`, the worker POSTs a JSON payload to that URL for each request that it processes.
 For example:

 ```json
 {